-Hallux rigidus is a stiffening (i.e. rigidus) of the big toe due to arthrosis (wear and tear) in the joint where the big toe connects to the metatarsal (MTP1 joint).
+Hallux rigidus is a stiffening (rigidus) of the big toe due to arthrosis (wear and tear) in the joint where the big toe is joined to the metatarsal (MTP1 joint).
 The big toe can appear slightly crooked, though less so than with a classic hallux valgus.
-Often, additional bone growth is seen on top of the MTP1 joint (osteophyte or ‘parrot beak’), which shows as a swelling on the big toe.
+Often, additional bone growth is seen on top of the MTP1 joint (osteophyte or ‘parrot beak’), showing as a swelling on the big toe.

 Hammer toe or claw toe

 Beyond the big toe, other toes can display misalignments.
 These are commonly called hammer or claw toes.